Why do couples divorce after long marriages? This scenario baffles many of us.

 When a couple splits after many years of “perceived togetherness”, often people around speculate,

 “Why do couples divorce after 10 years of marriage?”, or

 “What is the main reason for divorce for a couple that looked so happy together?”

 The number one reason for divorce for couples who have stayed in long marriages is a strong craving for a reboot or an upgrade.

-Shallow as it may sound, sometimes it can be dissatisfying to continue being in the relationship with the same person you have been for decades, and people seek “newness”.
+Shallow as it may sound, sometimes it can be dissatisfying to continue being in a relationship with the same person you have been with for decades, and people seek “newness”.
 This urge for novelty ends up becoming a leading cause of divorce.

 Freedom comes at a steep price when it means the end of a relationship that’s been affirming and sustaining for decades.

 Why do couples divorce after being around the same person for years?
 Poor communication is a fast track to divorce among baby boomers.